 Most U.S. Navy ships used asbestos from the 1930s to the 1970s.
-Asbestos was chosen for its abundance, inexpensive cost, and for its ability to effectively insulate and fireproof.
+Construction included asbestos because of its abundance, inexpensive cost, and ability to insulate and fireproof effectively.
 Heat and fire are major problems aboard ships.
-For decades asbestos was used heavily in minesweepers and other vessels.
+For decades asbestos was used heavily in minesweepers and other navy vessels.